marmightygood/tsql_scripts/README.md

-# tsql_scripts
+# TSQL Scripts
-Useful T-SQL scripts
+A collection of T-SQL scripts mostly for my own reference.